Living with POTS: When Heatwaves Ruin Your Summer!

 • Lifestyle adjustments: Compression socks, gentle exercise, and medications (as prescribed) can make a difference.
 Minimising known triggers—like heat and dehydration—is key.

-Living with POTS means adapting, especially when the weather heats up.
+Living with POTS means constantly adapting, especially when the weather heats up.
 It’s natural to feel irritated that you are stuck indoors when everyone else is baking in the sun, but taking care of your physical needs is so important in this weather.
-With some planning and self-care, it’s possible to find ways to stay comfortable and safe—even when summer tries its best to keep you indoors.
-And of course, being in the UK, the hot weather is unlikely to last all summer!
+With some planning and self-care, it’s possible to find ways to stay comfortable and safe - even when summer tries its best to keep you indoors.
+And of course, being in the UK, the hot weather is unlikely to last!

 For more tips on managing POTS in the summer go to: Awareness for Potsies